 Fats, oil and grease (FOG) cause London's sewer system major grief when they're poured down your sink or into your toilet.
 Sewers can become blocked when this FOG hardens, and you could end up flooding your basement or even your neighbour's.

 The Your Turn project remains a pilot project and during this period the cups can be delivered to the EnviroDepots or the Depot at the W12A Landfill Site and placed in a dedicated cart.
 Replacement cups are available at the EnviroDepots and London Public Library locations currently free of charge.
 You can also grab your cups at Fanshawe's Bookstore.

 Toilets are not garbage cans

-Fanshawe has also had problem with FOG and other strange things being flushed down the toilet.
+Fanshawe has also had problems with FOG and other strange things being flushed down the toilet.
 It is important to remember that toilets are not garbage cans, and the only things that should be flushed are pee, poo, and toilet paper.
 Everything else will clog up the sewage system, resulting in bathrooms being out of service and roads needing to be dug up to access blockages.